Mitch McConnell: COVID-19 response

-In response to the COVID-19 pandemic, McConnell initially opposed the Families First Coronavirus Response Act, calling it a Democratic "ideological wish list".
+In response to the COVID-19 pandemic in the United States, McConnell initially opposed the Families First Coronavirus Response Act, calling it a Democratic "ideological wish list".
 He reversed his position when Trump endorsed the proposed package.
 The bill passed in the Senate by a vote of 90–8.

 McConnell also directed Senate Republicans in negotiations for two other COVID-19 response packages: the Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020 and the CARES Act.
 The CARES Act was the largest economic stimulus package in U.S. history, amounting to 10% of total U.S. gross domestic product.
 It passed both houses of Congress with bipartisan support.

 Speaking on the Hugh Hewitt radio show on April 22, 2020, McConnell suggested that states should be able to declare bankruptcy instead of receiving additional COVID-19 aid funds—funds he implied would be used to save insolvent state pension funds instead of for COVID-19 relief.
 His comments were sharply criticized by various state and local officials.
 States cannot declare bankruptcy.

 After the CARES Act passed, McConnell waited several months before advancing any additional COVID-19 relief measures in the Senate, saying in May, "I don't think we have yet felt the urgency of acting immediately" and that Congress should "[hit] pause" to evaluate how the allocated funds were working before approving more.
 He was absent from negotiations between congressional Democrats and White House officials for an additional aid package.

 On September 10, 2020, a pared-down COVID-19 relief bill crafted by McConnell failed to pass the Senate because of a Democratic filibuster.
 Democrats called the bill "completely inadequate" given the scope of the COVID-19 crisis and a partisan maneuver to help Republican senators up for reelection.
 McConnell called the bill a choice between "do[ing] something" and "do[ing] nothing", and said he was holding the procedural vote to get lawmakers on the record about their willingness to compromise on COVID-19 legislation.